Living in Germany

 After the economic recession, unemployment levels in Germany are rather high.
 However, the country still has a large and diverse economy, and there are a wide range of employment opportunities, especially in sectors such as IT, science or engineering.

-Can we help with your move to Germany?
+How may we help with your removal to Germany?

 Britannia Bradshaw can help your move to Germany go smoothly.
-Contact us for a free, no obligation quote or call 0161 877 5555 (Manchester), 0121 504 0966 (Birmingham & Coventry) and speak with an international removals specialist.
+Contact us for a free, no obligation quote or call 0161 877 5555 (Manchester), 0121 504 0966 (Birmingham & Coventry) and speak with one of our European removals specialists.